apache/paimon/docs/content/docs/development/streaming-query.md

 ## Streaming Query on Files

-You can incrementally consume tables directly on the lake store files.
-This mode has a lower cost compared to Kafka, but the latency will be bigger, depending on the checkpoint interval of the writing stream job.
+You can choose to consume incremental changes directly from the lake store files under streaming mode.
+This mode has a lower cost compared to Kafka but has a higher latency, depending on the checkpoint interval of the writing job.

-By default, the downstream streaming consumption is a disordered (ordered within the key) stream of upsert data.
+By default, the downstream streaming consumption is disordered (ordered within the key) stream of upsert data.
 If you expect an ordered CDC data stream, you can configure it as follows (recommended):